open-mmlab/mmengine/docs/en/tutorials/runner.md

 <details>
 <summary>Where can I find the possible configuration options for the xxx argument?</summary>

 You will find extensive instructions and examples in those tutorials of the corresponding modules.
 You can also find all possible arguments in [Runner's API documentation](mmengine.runner.Runner).
-If neither of the above resolves your query, you are always encouraged to start a top in our [discussion forum](https://github.com/open-mmlab/mmengine/discussions).
+If neither of the above resolves your query, you are always encouraged to start a topic in our [discussion forum](https://github.com/open-mmlab/mmengine/discussions).
 It also helps us improve documentations.

 </details>

 <details>
 <summary>I come from repos like MMDet/MMCls...
-Why does this example distinct from what I've been exposed to?</summary>
+Why does this example differ from what I've been exposed to?</summary>

-Downstream repos in OpenMMLab has widely adopted the writing style of config files.
+Downstream repos in OpenMMLab have widely adopted the writing style of config files.
 In the following chapter, we will show the usage of config files, the best practice of the runner in MMEngine, based on the above example with a slight variation.

 </details>